kutub61/C-project/README.md

 # C-project
-it's a C programming Quiz game project
+My all of C programming projects is here..
+• Quiz Game